lukasz-dziuk/StarWarsApi/star-wars-api/README.md

 API documentation address: http://localhost:3000/api/
 ## Installation

-At the beginnings make sure your mongoDb is up and running.
-Please read README in mongoDb folder.
+At the beginnings make sure your mongoDB is up and running.
+Please read README in mongoDB folder.

 ```bash
 $ npm install